xionxiao/kantv/README-qnn.md

 ## News

-- 2025.1.29
+- 01/29/2025---02/13/2025
   - re-launch activity of <a href="https://github.com/zhouwg/kantv/issues/246">refine ggml-qnn backend for latest ggml,whisper.cpp,llama.cpp</a></b>
-  - data path works pretty good as expected with whisper.cpp and llama.cpp and llama-cli and test-backend-ops with ggml-qnn backend and verified on Xiaomi14(high-end Qualcomm mobile SoC equipped Android phone)
+  - data path works pretty good as expected with whisper.cpp and llama.cpp and test-backend-ops and llama-cli with ggml-qnn backend and verified on Xiaomi14(high-end Qualcomm mobile SoC equipped Android phone)
+  - bugfix,santiy check,refine code according to coding stye and pricinple of upstream ggml community
   - Support OPs
     - GGML_OP_ADD
+  - ready for the second PR to upstream llama.cpp community

-- 2024.5.28
+- 05/28/2024---06/15/2024
   - re-launch activity of <a href="https://github.com/ggerganov/llama.cpp/pull/6869">PR in upstream ggml community</a>

-- 2024.4.26
+- 04/26/2024
   - refine PR according to coding stye and pricinples of upstream ggml community
   - add command line test using <a href="https://github.com/ggerganov/llama.cpp/blob/master/tests/test-backend-ops.cpp">test-backend-ops.cpp</a>
   - refine PR according to comments from reviewer

-- 2024.4.24
+- 04/24/2024
   - a very beginning <a href="https://github.com/ggerganov/llama.cpp/pull/6869">PR to upstream ggml community</a>
   - data path works fine as expected by <a href="https://github.com/ggerganov/llama.cpp/pull/7641">a workaround approach which not accepted by the author of ggml backend subsystem</a> with whisper.cpp and llama.cpp using QNN backend and verified on both low-end and high-end Android phones based on Qualcomm mobile SoC
   - Support OPs